renaa/Divide/README.md

 # Divide Novacare!

-Divide Novacare into groups of size n
+Divide Novacare into groups of size n (or more)

 Usage: python divide.py n